 What is the most common problem with gutters?

-Can not having gutters cause foundation problems?
+Can a lack of gutters cause foundation problems?

 Our Rating Methodology

-The This Old House Reviews Team backs up our gutter guard recommendations with a detailed rating methodology to objectively score each gutter guard product and provider.
+The This Old House Team backs up our gutter guard recommendations with a detailed rating methodology to objectively score each gutter guard product and provider.
 We conduct research by reviewing product specifications and provider website information, speaking with customer representatives, and analyzing customer reviews.
 We reinforce this research with thorough firsthand product testing, assessing each gutter guard’s durability, quality, filtration, and cleanability.
 To date, we’ve tested more than a dozen professionally installed and DIY gutter guard products.
 We then score each provider against our review standards for gutter guard design, customer support, the quote process, services, and reviews to arrive at a final score on a 5-point rating scale.

-To share feedback or ask a question about this article, send a note to our Reviews Team at reviews@thisoldhousereviews.com.
+To share feedback or ask a question about this article, send a note to our team at reviews@thisoldhousereviews.com.